 DevOps

-All this massive engineering effort needed dedicated DevOps teams for monitoring, deployment, scalability & to continually test the performance of the workload running in the cloud.
+All this massive engineering effort needed dedicated DevOps teams for monitoring, deployment, scalability and actively testing the performance of the workload running in the cloud.

-A microservices architecture enabled different teams to take dedicated responsibility of the respective modules.
-Right from understanding the requirements, to writing code, to running automated tests, to deployments, to 24*7 operations.
+The microservice architecture enabled different teams to take dedicated responsibility for the respective modules which is right from understanding the requirements to writing code, to running automated tests, to deployments, to 24*7 operations.

 An additional service called the Badger monitoring service helped them automatically discover nodes as they spun up in the cloud.

-A key takeaway from this massive engineering feat which the Bazaarvoice engineering team says is do not let the notion of having a perfect ideal implementation or transition of something hold you back.
+A key takeaway from this massive engineering feat was, ‘Do not let the notion of having a perfect ideal implementation or transition of something hold you back.

-Start small, keep iterating, keep evolving.
-Keep moving ahead with patience.
-Celebrate each step of the architectural journey.
+Start small, keep iterating, keep evolving and keep moving ahead with patience.
+Celebrate each step of the architectural journey.’

 It took them three years of hard work to pull this massive engineering feat of monolithic to microservices transition off.

-Well, Guys!!
+Well, Folks!
 This is pretty much it.
-If you enjoyed reading the article, do share it with your folks.
-You can subscribe to scaleyourapp.com on social media.
+If you enjoyed reading the article, do share it with your network for better reach.

 I’ll see you in the next article.